knohitch/clickveed/COOLIFY_DEPLOYMENT_FIXES.md

 2. **Missing devDependencies during build**: The NODE_ENV was set to 'production' during the build process, which caused npm to skip installing devDependencies.
 However, the application needs devDependencies to build properly.

-3. **OpenSSL library compatibility**: Attempted to install `libssl1.1` which is not available in Alpine Linux package repository.
+3. **OpenSSL library compatibility**: Prisma was looking for libssl.so.1.1 which is not available in Alpine Linux package repository, causing the error "Error loading shared library libssl.so.1.1: No such file or directory".

 ## Fixes Applied